Foundations: Exploring Chaplaincy

 Throughout the course you will have opportunities through scheduled online meetings to check in with Cliff College staff, discuss your learning and experience of the course, seek guidance on assessments and ask any questions you have.

-Applications for this programme will open in late 2024.
-If you have any questions about the course or would like to speak to someone before applying, please contact enquiries@cliffcollege.ac.uk.
+Applications for this unit are open now - apply here!
+If you have any questions about the unit or would like to speak to someone before applying, please contact enquiries@cliffcollege.ac.uk.

 Entry requirements